What is Open Source Software definition, is it free?

 If any one intends using a Proprietary Software for the first time, he would have to sign a license agreement.
 It is that lengthy text that we are all guilty of NOT reading.
 But instead we skip to and click on the “Agree” box.

-Well, in that “lengthy text”, you agree NOT to tamper with the software in any way without the express authorization of the authors of the software.
+Well, in that “lengthy text”, you agree NOT to tamper with it in any way without the express authorization of the authors.

 Examples types list

-Typical examples of Proprietary Softwares to name a few include AutoDesk’s, Adobe Photoshop and Microsoft Office Suite.
+Typical examples of Proprietary programs to name a few include AutoDesk’s, Adobe Photoshop and Microsoft Office Suite.

-But, when it comes to non proprietary Softwares or open source software, it is a different situation.
+But, when it comes to non proprietary open source, it is a different situation.

 LibreOffice: Libreoffice is an example